nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 <div markdown="span" class="alert alert-warning">

-:home: Make sure that the index you are providing is valid!
+🏠 Make sure that the index you are providing is valid!
 For example, `editDeck -1` will result in an error message on the result display as -1 is an invalid index.

 </div>